lucazav/Azure-Machine-Learning-Workshop/01-workspace_concepts/02-datasets_and_datastores.md

 ![](view_profile.png)

-For more information on datasets, see the how-to for more information on creating and using Datasets. https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-register-datasets
+For more information on datasets, see the how-to for more information on creating and using Datasets. https://docs.microsoft.com/en-us/azure/machine-learning/service/how-to-create-register-datasets.

+The following Datasets types are supported:

+* [TabularDataset](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.data.tabulardataset?view=azure-ml-py) represents data in a tabular format created by parsing the provided file or list of files.

+* [FileDataset](https://docs.microsoft.com/en-us/python/api/azureml-core/azureml.data.filedataset?view=azure-ml-py) references single or multiple files in datastores or from public URLs.